mndmnky/DireFeVer/README.md

 ### 1.9.1
 * Find indie cycles in BFS fashion instead.
 * Added an advanced cut rule.
+* And another cut variation.

 ## Todo

 ### 1.9.X
+* Sub functions of the cut rule needs to be fixed (more efficient, remove redundant)
 * working tests for both indie cycle rules
 * Working test for adv cut rule
 * Quality check/guarentee for adv cut rule